Elucidating the solution space of extended reverse-time SDE for diffusion models: Elucidating the Solution Space of ER SDE

-We observe that the discretization errors of both VE SDE and VP SDE are influenced by the First-order Euler Integral (FEI) coefficient $1 - \frac{\phi(x_t)}{\phi(x_s)}$, which is only determined by the noise scale function $\phi(x)$ introduced in the reverse process.
-As $\phi(x)$ is arbitrary, different noise scale functions correspond to different solutions, collectively forming the solution space of the ER SDE (here we borrow the concept of solution space from linear algebra~\citep{leon2006linear}).
+We observe that one-step prediction errors of both VE SDE and VP SDE are influenced by the First-order It\^{o}-Taylor Expansion (FIE) coefficient $1 \!- \! \frac{\phi(x_t)}{\phi(x_s)}$, which is only determined by the noise scale function $\phi(x)$ introduced in the reverse process.
+As $\phi(x)$ is arbitrary, different noise scale functions correspond to different solutions, collectively forming the solution space of ER SDE (here we borrow the concept of solution space from linear algebra \cite{leon2006linear}).

-\textbf{ODE Solvers outperform SDE Solvers:} Taking the first-order approximation of VE SDE as an example, an intuitive strategy for reducing discretization errors is to decrease the FEI coefficient.
-Due to $\frac{\phi\left(\sigma_{t}\right)}{\phi\left(\sigma_{s}\right)} \leq \frac{\sigma_{t}}{\sigma_{s}}$ (see \ref{res_phi}), the minimum value for the FEI coefficient is $1- \frac{\sigma_{t}}{\sigma_{s}}$ rather than $0$.
-Interestingly, when the FEI coefficient reaches its minimum value, the ER SDE precisely reduces to ODE (in this case, $\phi(\sigma)=\sigma$).
-This implies that the optimal solution of the ER SDE is exactly the ODE.
-Further analysis reveals that when $\phi(\sigma)=\sigma^2$, the ER SDE reduces to the reverse-time SDE.
-The detailed derivation can be found in Appendix \ref{appendixa6}.
-As shown in Fig.{\ref{FEI_FID}}(a), the discretization error of the ODE solver is smaller than that of the SDE solver when the number of steps is the same.
-Fig.{\ref{FEI_FID}}(b) further illustrates that the ODE solver outperforms the SDE solver in achieving efficient sampling, consistent with~\citet{zhang2023fast}.
+\textbf{ODE Solvers exhibit rapid sampling capability while SDE Solvers demonstrate high-quality sampling ability:} Taking the first order approximation of VE SDE as an example, an intuitive strategy for reducing one-step prediction errors is to decrease the FIE coefficient.
+Due to $\frac{\phi\left(\sigma_{t}\right)}{\phi\left(\sigma_{s}\right)} \leq \frac{\sigma_{t}}{\sigma_{s}}$ (see Supp.1.9), the minimum value for the FIE coefficient is $1- \frac{\sigma_{t}}{\sigma_{s}}$.
+Interestingly, when the FIE coefficient reaches its minimum value, the ER SDE precisely reduces to ODE (in this case, $\phi(\sigma)=\sigma$).
+This implies that ODE solvers possess the minimal one-step prediction error, theoretically explaining the strong rapid sampling capabilities observed in Fig.\ref{FID_NFE_sde_ode}.
+Further analysis in Supp.1.8 reveals that ER SDE reduces to the reverse-time SDE when $\phi(\sigma)=\sigma^2$.
+In theory, smaller one-step prediction errors lead to higher image generation quality in the small NFE regime.
+However, why do SDE solvers produce higher-quality images compared with ODE solvers when increasing NFE further?
+This is because the larger FIE coefficient of SDE solvers corresponds to more noise during the reverse process, which gradually corrects the accumulated prediction errors \cite{karras2022elucidating}.
+As shown in Fig.{\ref{FEI_FID}}(a), ODE Solvers have the minimal FIE coefficient, thus demonstrating rapid sampling capability in Fig.{\ref{FEI_FID}}(b) in the small NFE regime.
+However, once the noise gradually corrects the accumulated prediction errors, SDE Solvers exhibits greater potential for more efficient high-quality sampling.